-Customer service is dependent on your retail employees.
-Here are fifty of my blunt reminders for both staff and owners of specialty retailers.
-Unless you stop them from happening, they will start a chain of events that become unmanageable.
+Unless you stop these things from happening, they will start a chain of events that become unmanageable.

-Retail customer service means avoiding these fifty things that can make the difference between hearing, “I’ll take it,” and “I’m outta here.”
+Customer service skill is needed to avoid these things that can make the difference between customers saying, "I'll take it," and "I'm outta here."

 1. Do not let anyone enter the shop without a warm greeting.
-If you can’t or won’t do that, go work at Macy’s.
+If you can’t or won’t do that, go work at a gas station.

-2. Never say it’s “slow,” “dead,” or voice any negative thought, we get enough of that from cable.
+2. Never say it’s “slow,” “dead,” or voice any negative thoughts.
+We get enough of that from cable.

-3. Leave your problems at the door – no one wants to work with high drama whether that’s your daughter’s lost keys or your boyfriend’s mom had a facial appointment.
+3. Leave your problems at the door – no one wants to work with high drama, whether that’s your daughter’s lost keys or your boyfriend’s mom having a facial appointment.

 4. Don’t come to work sick – ever.

 6. Don’t arrive late saying there was “traffic.”
-Of course there was traffic, it’s the holidays.
+Of course, there was traffic.
 Plan accordingly.

-7. Don’t change into work clothes that you’ve had scrunched into your backpack all day – leave the wrinkled homeless look for the streets.
+7. Don’t change into work clothes that you’ve had scrunched into your backpack all day – leave the wrinkled, clothes-you-slept-in look for the streets.

 8. Don’t keep asking if you can go home early unless you are prepared to ask if you can come in early for the day after Thanksgiving or Christmas.

-9. Never reply to a customer inquiry with, “No” unless it is immediately followed with, “But we have…”
+9. Never reply to an inquiry with “No,” unless it is immediately followed with, “But we have….”